HenryEarl/HenryEarl.github.io/docs/HowToDocs/cisa.md

  - Phishing
  - Recon
  - Web Application Testing (Refer to the Web Application Testing Section in the RUNBOOK)
+  	- Vulnerability Scanning
+ 	- Directory Discovery - Dirbuster /usr/share/wordlists/dirbuster/directory/directory-list-2.3-medium.txt (I think that is it?)
+ 	- Exploitation - Look for webshells in the **/usr/share/webshells**
  - Penetration Testing (Refer to the Penetration Testing Section in the RUNBOOK)
+ ###### **Keep an Eye out for SMB and FTP services**

 ### Internal Pentest
  - High Value Assets